DInnaD/labnotebook/content/lab-notebook/2012-02-16-prosecutors-fallacy-initial-look.md

 ---
+categories:
+- ecology
 comments: true
-date: 2012-02-16 20:02:49
+date: 2012-02-16T20:02:49Z
-layout: post
+redirects:
+- /wordpress/archives/3897
+- /archives/3897
 slug: prosecutors-fallacy-initial-look
-title: prosecutor's fallacy initial look
-redirects: [/wordpress/archives/3897, /archives/3897]
-categories:
-- ecology
 tags:
 - warning-signals
+title: prosecutor's fallacy initial look
+url: /2012/02/16/prosecutors-fallacy-initial-look/
 ---

 So I've simulated 1000 replicates of a system that has alternative stable states, but is not approaching the bifurcation.
 I've added enough noise (demographic stochasticity in this case, but doesn't matter what) that 129/1000 transition stochastically to the bad state, so I have decent sample sizes in each.